dmattp/bang/README.md

 # The Bang!
 Programming Language

-Bang! is a minimal functional language that provides lexically scoped first class functions in a simple language with a minimalist syntax.
+Bang! is a simple functional language that provides first class functions, lexical scope, recursion, objects, and coroutines with a minimalist approach and lightweight syntax.

 Bang! was developed with the goal of offering language constructs with the most abstractive power and minimum complexity.
 A stack-based program model and postfix syntax are employed for syntactic simplicity.
 Recursion with tail call optimization is provided for iteration, and dynamic binding lookup supports module namespaces and a simple object / record syntax.